bikkelbroeders/TouchBarDemoApp/README.md

 * Thanks to [Rasmus Andersson](https://rsms.me/) for [peertalk](https://github.com/rsms/peertalk), which is used to communicate between the macOS and iOS apps through USB connection.

+Thanks to [Bas van der Ploeg](http://basvanderploeg.nl) for testing and shooting a sample video.

 ## License

 Touch Bar Demo App is published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).